-The meeting was called to order at approximately 12:04 p.m. by Chair Menkhaus and a roll call vote of attendance was taken.
-Committee members Menkhaus, Gamel, Juech, Moller, Rahtz, were present.
-Committee members Walsh and Riddle were absent.
+The meeting was called to order at approximately 1:03 p.m. by Chair Menkhaus and a roll call vote of attendance was taken.
+Committee members Menkhaus, Gamel, Juech, Rahtz, and Riddle were present.
+Committee member Walsh arrived at 1:06 p.m. after roll call was taken.